City of Hope, Duarte, California

 Using its platform and patented methods, AGT has built a rich product pipeline of genetic therapies for patients suffering from infectious disease, monogenic disorders, and cancer.

-Its three lead programs for HIV, Liver Cancer, and Phenylketonuria (PKU) are well into the laboratory phase and scheduled to move into the clinic.
+Its three lead programs for HIV, Immuno-oncology, and Phenylketonuria (PKU) are well into the laboratory phase and scheduled to move into the clinic.
 The Company is expecting to begin clinical trials this year for an HIV cure based on a successful pre-IND meetings with the FDA.

 HIV CURE PROGRAM